Table of Contents

 Is Mold On Window Sill Dangerous?

 When we look to adorn and spruce up our homes, it becomes extremely difficult to choose between interior painting or installation of tiles, carpets, or other stuff.
 While all of these adornments serve the purpose of beautifying our houses, the presence of fungus-like mold sometimes takes away all the fun from such endeavors.
-A lot of people often get themselves trapped in a situation where they find mold or fungus growing on their window sill and wonder what should be done to get rid of it.
+A lot of people often get themselves trapped in a situation where they find mold or fungus growing and wonder how to get rid of mold on window sill.
 While some advise avoiding contact with such fungi, others advise scrubbing them off at once.
 But is really dangerous to live in an environment filled with fungus?

 Can mold on window sills make you sick?